 Can a Florida Estate Be Reopened After Probate?

-Just because a probate estate has been closed by a probate court, this does not mean that it cannot be reopened.
+Just because a probate in Florida has been closed by a court, this does not mean that it cannot be reopened.
 Indeed, public policy favors finality and the closing of estates.
 A non-contested estate is supposed to be closed within 12 months from the issuance of letters of administration.
 However, if probate assets are subsequently located after closure, a probate can be reopened to distribute those.
 SeeFla.
 Prob.
 R. 5.460.
 Typically, in Florida, an estate would be reopened after the discharge of the personal representative when there were procedural irregularities or there are facts which constitute fraud or bad faith.

 The Fifth District Court of Appeal explained this concept.
 In Dean v.
 Bentley, 848 So.
 2d 487 (Fla.
 5thDCA 2003), the trial court’s decision to reopen the probate was affirmed on appeal, when a different will was brought before the Court, before the probate was closed, and which will changed the dispositive provisions for distribution of the estate.
 The appellate court stated that the failure to bring the will to the attention of the trial court and the misstatement of fact was, among other things, a violation of the of a personal representative.
 The appellate court then quoted the trial court: